CamphillOntario/nacouncil/_pages/Communities.md

 [Lokelani 'OHana (Wailuku, Hawaii)](http://lokelaniohana.org)

-\* Indicates that the community is not a member of the NACouncil but is engaged in similar work..
+\* Indicates the community is not a member of the NACouncil but is engaged in similar work.